 Securities and Exchange Board of India (SEBI) had issued directions to theStock Exchanges vide letter No. SEBI/HO/ ISD/ISD/OW/P/2017/18183 dated August 7 2017whereby the Company's name was included amongst the list of suspected ShellCompanies as a result of which the equity shares of the Company were shifted toGSM VI on the Stock Exchanges.
-The Company had filed an appeal against the aforesaiddirections of SEBI with Securities Appellate Tribunal (SAT) onAugust 9 2017.
-SAT has passed an order dated August 11 2017 staying the aforesaiddirections of SEBI in respect of trading restriction on the Shares of the Company andaccordingly the equity shares of the Company were restored to the normal trading segmentof the Stock Exchanges with effect from August 14 2017.
+The Company had filed an appeal against the aforesaiddirections of SEBI with Hon'ble Securities Appellate Tribunal (SAT) on August9 2017.
+Hon'ble SAT has passed an order dated August 11 2017 staying the aforesaiddirections of SEBI in respect of trading restriction on the Shares of the Company andaccordingly the equity shares of the Company were restored to the normal trading segmentof the Stock Exchanges with effect from August 14 2017.
 After the Hon'ble SAT's order inpursuance to the directions of SEBI BSE and NSE sought various information and/ orclarifications in respect of the Company which were provided.
 An opportunity of personalhearing was also given by SEBI and NSE which was attended by the representatives of theCompany and necessary information / clarifications were provided.

 The Directors also wish to acknowledge the contribution made by employees at all levelsfor steering the growth of the organisation.
-Your Directors also thank the Government ofIndia the State Governments and other Government Agencies fortheir assistance and co-operation and look forward to their continued support in future.
+Your Directors also thank the Government ofIndia the State Governments and other Government Agencies for their assistance andco-operation and look forward to their continued support in future.

-| ||On behalf of the Board of Directors |
+| ||on behalf of the Board of directors |

-| ||Sd/- |
+|Place: Delhi ||Sd/- |